-9.45 TIME AND EFFORT RECORDKEEPING
+9.43 TIME AND EFFORT RECORDKEEPING

 For those personnel whose salaries are paid in whole or in part with federal funds, time and effort records shall be maintained by Awarded Applicant that will confirm the services provided through federal funding or, if supported by two or more funding sources, within each funding source.
-Awarded

-Applicant must adjust payroll records and expenditures based on this documentation.
+Awarded Applicant must adjust payroll records and expenditures based on this documentation.
 Time and effort records shall be in accordance with requirements set forth in 2 CFR §200.430(i)(1).

-9.46 FORMS, ASSURANCES, AND REPORTS
+9.44 FORMS, ASSURANCES, AND REPORTS

 Awarded Applicant shall make timely and file with the proper authorities all forms, assurances and reports required by federal laws and regulations.
-The THECB shall be responsible for reporting to the proper authorities any failure by Awarded Applicant to comply with the foregoing laws and regulations coming to the THECB's attention and may deny payment or recover payments made by the THECB to Awarded Applicant in the event of Awarded Applicant's failure so to comply.
-All forms submitted must be filled out correctly and submitted according to timelines.
+The THECB shall be responsible for reporting to the proper authorities any failure by Awarded Applicant to comply with the foregoing laws and regulations coming to the THECB's attention, and may deny payment or recover payments made by the THECB to Awarded Applicant in the event of Awarded Applicant's failure so to comply.

-9.47 FAMILY CODE APPLICABILITY
+9.45 FAMILY CODE APPLICABILITY